-for forwarding Subject:- Request the copies representation to President of India and other
+Subject: - Request for forwarding the representation to President of India and

 Kindly refer to your letter dated September 12, 1996 addressed to the Secretary, Lok Sabha Secretariat, Parliament House, New Delhi on the subject quoted above.

 In this connection, your are requested to kindly refer our earlier letters of even number dated 8.6.95 and 8.1.96 in which you were advised suitably for your weather prediction device and recruitment in the Central Government establishment as well.
 You may proceed accordingly in your future action.